-- Now, pick up your pace and start a one-minute brisk walk while maintaining the same breathing pattern that you began with.
-Towards the beginning, it might seem a bit difficult to maintain the same breathing rhythm as your pace is increasing.
-But, by paying a bit of close attention to it, you will actually be able to control 8it rather easily.
+- Now, pick up your normal pace and start a one-minute brisk walk while maintaining the same breathing pattern that you began with.
+Towards the beginning, it might seem a bit difficult to maintain constant breathing rhythm with an increase in the pace.
+But, by paying a bit closer attention to it, you will actually be able to control it easily.

 - Next, pick up your pace and head for a one-minute slow jogging.
 Just like the previous stage, try and follow the same breathing pattern.
 This might again seem challenging but with a bit of practice, you will be able to do this too.
 Keep a close eye on the number of strides that you take each time you inhale and exhale.
 To count a stride, count the number of times that your right foot hits the ground.

-- Now, pick up your pace again and head for a one-minute run.
-Even at this stage, try and keep the breathing pattern same that you had been following since the beginning.
+- Now head for a one-minute run.
+At this stage, try and keep the breathing pattern similar to that you had been following since the beginning.
 Again, keep a close eye on the number of strides that you take for each time you are inhaling and exhaling.
-You will certainly notice a difference.
+You will slowly and certainly notice a difference.

-There are of course several techniques that you can follow so as to control your breathing while running.
-Deep and controlled breathing will help you to prevent any kind of injuries as well as those painful side stitches.
-Make sure that you are hydrated enough so as to prevent drying up of the mouth.
+There are several techniques that you can follow so as to control your breathing while running.
+Deep and controlled breathing will help you to prevent any kind of injuries as well as the painful side stitches.
+Make sure that you are hydrated enough, throughout the span you run, so as to prevent drying up of the mouth.

-Belly breathing too will ensure that your muscles get adequate oxygen.
-Once you become able enough to control your breathing, you will notice that you are able to experience more pleasant runs.
+Belly breathing while running will also ensure that your muscles get adequate oxygen.
+Once you are able to control your breathing, you will begin to experience more pleasant and comfortable runs.
 You will then be able to focus on other aspects of running, like running faster and longer.

 Now that you know the tricks and techniques of breathing right while running, get going!

-Do you know any other tips that can help you with breathing?
-If yes, do feel free to share them with us.
+In case, you get to know any other tips which help you with breathing while running, do feel free to share them with us.